Debian “stretch” Release Information

-However, stretch benefits from Long Term Support (LTS) until the end of June 2022.
-The LTS is limited to i386, amd64, armel, armhf and arm64.
-All other architectures are no longer supported in stretch.
+Stretch also had benefited from Long Term Support (LTS) until the end of June 2022.
+The LTS was limited to i386, amd64, armel, armhf and arm64.
+All other architectures were no longer supported in stretch.
 For more information, please refer to the LTS section of the Debian Wiki.

 Architectures supported during Long Term Support: